Authors: Omar Shammas, Tunde Agboola, Shashank Sunkavalli

 A random forest classifier is an ensemble of decision trees.
 Each decision tree can be constructed independently making this an embarrassingly parallelizable problem.
 Consequently, we were able to easily incorporate MPI where each process was responsible for creating a decision tree.
 We used the MPI4PY package and ran our jobs on the university cluster.

-As mentioned above, ⅘ of the Yelp dataset was used for training which leaves approximately 240,000 reviews.
+As mentioned above, ⅘ of the Yelp dataset was used for training which is 240,000 reviews.
 To construct a decision tree, each process must perform the following steps:

 - Bootstrap sampling with replacement.
 In other words, sample from the set of 240,000 reviews 240,000 times.
 Duplicates are allowed because of replacement.